sofianhw/gokong/README.md

-## Kong
+## GoKong

 ### About
-Kong is a Go library for interacting with the Kong API management system.
+GoKong is a Go library for interacting with the Kong API management system.

 ### Status
 Work in progress.
 Several use cases work, but are missing extensive tests.
 Quick prototype used [sling](https://github.com/dghubble/sling) and should be removed in the near future.